Short story by Michael Botur

 Legion walks straight at Ainsley, ready to smash him.

-He stops, looks over his shoulder then back at his quarry, awaiting instructions.
+He stops, looks over his shoulder, awaiting instructions.

 It’s black tonight.
 There’s steam in the air.
 The orange letters glowing on the digital noticeboard spell BOARD MTNG 730.

-You keep the engine running until you spot the Minder in the parking lot, resting his bulk against the boot of the car, looking at the watch on his wrist in frustration.
+You keep the engine running until you spot the Minder in the parking lot, resting his bulk against the boot of the car, pulling back the cuff of the sleeve of his billowing FUBU sweatshirt, looking at the watch on his wrist in frustration.

-Now, Legion tells you as your car creaks into the school, Hit ’im.
+Now, Legion tells you as your car eases into the school, Hit ’im.

 The Minder cranes his head forward, trying to peer through the dark and see who’s that thumping over the speed bumps, coming right towards him.

 The Minder steps forward.

 ‘FASTER,’ Legion instructs, and there’s a crunch as your windscreen shatters and you’re slamming on the brakes and the body on the bonnet rolls onto the ground where it splats like a watermelon.